How Long Is Rehab? 5 Factors That Determine Your Treatment Timeline

 7. You’re Losing Money

-Some individuals struggling with pornography addiction may spend significant amounts of money on subscriptions, premium content, or even engaging in online sexual activities.
+Some people who struggle with pornography addiction may spend significant amounts of money on subscriptions, premium content, or even engaging in online sexual activities.

 This financial strain can impact daily life, leading to stress and potential conflicts with a family member or loved one.
 Use of pornography can also have a heavy financial burden, with some sites requiring increasing fees for use.